Soralsei/rr100-rhoban/doc/documentation.md

 ### yocs_velocity_smoother
 Because the package `rr100_drive_amp` has no idea what the robot's maximum acceleration and velocities are, it was necessary to limit and smooth the corrected velocity commands that were output by it.

 This is where the `yocs_velocity_smoother` package comes into play.
-This takes incoming velocity commands and smoothes them out while respecting the velocity and acceleration limits it takes as parameters.
+This takes incoming velocity commands and smooths them out while respecting the velocity and acceleration limits it takes as parameters.

 The acceleration and velocity limits have been edited to suit our RR100 and should work out of the box.
 If you still wish to change these parameters around, they are located in `yocs_velocity_smoother/param/rr100_smoother.yaml`.